Freedom of information - Guide to information

-Education Scotland has adopted the Model Publication Scheme produced by the Scottish Information Commissioner and updated in November 2018.
-You can see this scheme on the Scottish Information Commissioner's website.
+Education Scotland has adopted the Model Publication Scheme produced by the Scottish Information Commissioner and updated in March 2021.

 Education Scotland